-Lisa Hetfield is currently the Interim Director of the Institute for Women’s Leadership at Rutgers University (IWL).
+Lisa Hetfield is the Associate Director and Director of Development of the Institute for Women’s Leadership at Rutgers University (IWL).
 Hetfield has worked at Rutgers since 1990, when she joined the university as the Director of Development for Douglass, the women’s college at Rutgers.
 In that role, she worked to raise over $11 million for the 75th Anniversary Campaign for Douglass.

 She began her work with the Institute in 1995 and since that time has directed fund-development activities, raising over $9 million for leadership programs, research, and endowments.
 She is a cofounder of several leadership programs at the IWL, and is co-editor of Junctures in Leadership - Business, a book of case studies published by Rutgers University Press in 2016.